Keep the Nation’s Workforce Safe.

 Students will develop the necessary writing , study, research resource, and Blackboard navigation skills necessary to successfully complete occupational safety related curriculum.
 Students will also be introduced to the profession, terminology of the field, and basic hazard recognition.

-Handson approach toward identification and control.
+Hands-on approach toward identification and control.
 Areas of study include noise levels, chemical land electrical hazards, air contaminants, and heat/cold stress.
 Control measures include administrative, engineering, and safeguarding methods.
-(Prerequisite: OSH 261 or departmental approval)
+(Prerequisite: OSH 261, with a C or higher or departmental approval)

 Focuses on ergonomics, man/machine interface and human efficiency.
-Study of work related stress, psychological factors, and Cumulative Trauma Disorders.
-Solutions are reviewed for common problems found in labor intensive operations.
+Study of work‑related stress, psychological factors, and Cumulative Trauma Disorders.
+Solutions are reviewed for common problems found in labor‑intensive operations.
+(Prerequisite or Corequisite: OSH 261)

 An in-depth analysis of the federal and Commonwealth of Kentucky’s OSHA requirements for construction safety.